cwebber314/osu_hackathon/README.md

 Commercial tools like PSSE, PLSF, and PowerWorld can also be used to solve powerflow models, but have very limited options for free use and are typically cumbersome to integrate with another applicaiton.

+### Daily Load profiles (Bonus)

+Daily Load follows roughly a sine wave with a 6pm peak and 3am valley.
+Assume ~30% swing from min to max - eg 700 MW min, 1000 MW max.
+Load also changes based on weather.
+For example, in the summer hotter days have higher load.
+This project doesn't provide a relationship or data between ambient temperature and load - this analysis may ignore the relationship or make a guess like "no load change between 15C - 25C and 1% load increase per degree between 25C - 40C"

+For this project we've provided 3 load/gen profiles:
+- nominal: origial values from model
+- min: 15% lower than nominal
+- max: 15% higher than nominal

+Note that as load scales up and down, the generation must also scale up and down otherwise the the model won't converge and just doesn't make sense.
+The slack buses in the model allow for small mismatches between load and gen.

 ## References